 During an excursion in Kukak Bay, our expert bear guide Brad said that “bears are a symbol of the wilderness, and wilderness has a different feeling when bears are a part of it.”
 This quote exemplifies what this trip is about.
 It is about going into the bears’ territory and emerging humbled with a newfound understanding and respect for these animals and their environment.
 I have been to Alaska before, on many cool trips, but this AdventureSmith trip aboard the Ursus in Alaska’s Katmai National Park has surpassed all my previous trips.
 Getting to experience and photograph these bears up close in an incredible landscape was really a trip of a lifetime. ⠀

 “Bears are a symbol of the wilderness, and wilderness has a different feeling when bears are a part of it.”

 For more photos from this trip, including a lot more cute baby bear cubs, view my Facebook album on AdventureSmith Explorations’ Facebook page.

 This Alaska Katmai cruise review was written by an AdventureSmith Explorations crew member.
-Read all Cruise Reviews for more trip reports.
-For dates, rates and booking information on this trip, see The Great Alaskan Grizzly Encounter, or contact one of our Adventure Specialists to learn more about our small ship cruises and wilderness adventures: 1-800-728-2875.
+The Ursus, one of our small ships to Alaska, is on our curated list of Alaska yacht charters and is perfect for a full boat charter.
+Read all small ship Alaska cruise reviews for more trip reports.
+For dates, rates and booking information on this trip, see Alaska Grizzly Encounter: Kodiak to Katmai, view all of our Alaska trips and small ship Alaska cruises or contact one of our Adventure Specialists to learn more about our small ship cruises and wilderness adventures: 1-800-728-2875.